 Twenty-second Biennial Congress

-The NCS Program Committee is pleased to announce the Call for Papers for the Society’s 2020 Congress in Durham.
+The NCS Program Committee is pleased to announce the Call for Papers for the Society’s 2020 Congress at Durham University.
 Please read the Guidelines for Submission carefully before preparing your abstract.
 They are new this year.
 We hope you enjoy reading about the wide range of sessions in preparation and considering your contribution to a rich and exciting program.

 Submissions in two parts (below) are due by 20 May 2019.

 Sessions are listed below under an Open category and six themed threads: Orientation, Action, Gender, Code(X), Risk, and Theory Now.
 Session formats—Paper, Lightning, Position—are also described and are crucial to the character of individual sessions.

 Please note that proposers will not be notified of the outcome of their submission until the program is complete, with all sessions settled.
 We expect this process to take a number of weeks.

 Hearty thank yous for all their work in fashioning this call go to the Program Committee—Mary Flannery, Wan-Chuan Kao, Philip Knox and Myra Seaman, with Ruth Evans and Tom Goodmann ex officio; to Jessica Rezunyk for continuing to make things work; and to the thread and session organizers named below.